 Have you ever been on Tinder and accidentally swiped left on a person you wished you swiped right on?
-Think of keyword match types as your Tinder swipe filter for AdWords!
+Think of keyword match types as your Tinder swipe filter for Google Ads!

 By choosing a PPC keyword match type, you’re essentially telling Google how you want your ads to match user searches.
-For example, broad match is going to swipe right on a lot of user searches that you may not be interested in, while exact match can be just a bit too picky.
+For example, broad match is going to swipe right on a lot of user searches that you may not be interested in.
+Exact match, though, can be just a bit too picky.

 Simple enough, right?

 Well, Lauren Conrad’s intuition isn’t too far off on evaluating the complexity of PPC keyword match types.
-Understanding the differences in match types and how to execute a combination of match types will help contribute to an effective AdWords campaign.
+Understanding the differences in match types and how to execute a combination of match types will help contribute to an effective Google Ads campaign.